Shield Icon 100% satisfaction guarantee

 ReasoningThe player explains why the ban seems inconsistent with their behavior and can point to an appeal trail.The post leans on outrage and assumes innocence with no supporting record.

-PatternMultiple comparable reports, same trigger, same timing, and some kind of repeatable signal.One loud anecdote that gets reposted until it sounds common.
+PatternMultiple comparable reports, same trigger, same timing, and some kind of repeatable signal.One loud anecdote treated as if it were common.

 UsefulnessThe claim helps a reader identify a possible enforcement mistake.The claim only tells you to panic harder.